and European heavyweight champion visited Britain for the first time

-We first came across Bolton's Bobo Matu in the mid 1960s and by then he had half a dozen years under his belt, having turned professional in 1959.
+A few wrestlers had the charisma to charm the fans as soon as they entered the ring.
+That was the case when we saw Bobo Matu bounce energetically into the ring to wrestle Casey Pye.
+We first came across Bolton's Bobo Matu in the mid 1960s and by then he had more than half a dozen years under his belt, having turned professional in 1959.

 Straight away we could see that here was a man with an effervescent character who would bob, weave and smile his way around the ring; and the fans loved him.
 The professional career followed a grounding in the amateur sport at the Bolton Harriers Amateur Wrestling Club.

 As to his family heritage of the pacific islands we cannot confirm.
 Although we can say that his real name suggests more links to friendly Lancashire than the Friendly Isles!
-Maybe someone in the know would like to provide readers with more information.
+We have uncovered an advertisement from 1958 with Bobo wrestling under his family name against Henri Pierlot.
 Whatever, he had a radiant personality that made him a popular wrestler around the rings of Britain.
+A popular wrestler but a man who could look after himself, according to those who crossed him in the ring.

 In January, 1962, having worked for the main independent promoters Bobo was signed up to work for Joint Promotions, where he found himself with a new class of opponent including Billy Howes, Gerry de Jaegar, Les kellett and Billy Joyce.

-Bobo remained a regular throughout British rings until the mid 1980s, but by then wrestling commitments were competing for his time with television and film parts and he gradually slipped away.
+Bobo Matu remained a regular throughout British rings until the mid 1980s, but by then wrestling commitments were competing for his time with television and film parts, as well as running a scrap metal business in Bolton, and he gradually slipped away.

 The name may not have been an original, and we should not confuse this gentleman with the extrovert we read about in those 1960s American magazines that eventually made their way into our newsagents.